MR

 • Payout/Reimbursement: 80%

-The Canadian Automobile Association (CAA) offers extensive pet insurance coverage on accidents or illnesses to CAA Members.
-The insurance company is underwritten and distributed by Petline Insurance Company and is available to all eligible Canadians.
+The Canadian Automobile Association (CAA) provides CAA Members comprehensive pet insurance coverage for accidents or illnesses.
+This insurance is offered through Petline Insurance Company and is accessible to all eligible Canadians.

 What Does CAA Insurance Cover?